Miracle-Engineering/cloudgrep/DEVELOP.md

    * `IsGlobal`: Set to true if this is a global resource (like a Hosted Zone).
 Otherwise leave empty.

-This method will be automatically called at startup.
+These methods will be automatically called at startup.
-The mapping definition will be used to convert the returned type to some `model.Resource` objects.
+The mapper definition will be used to convert the returned type to some `model.Resource` objects.